 From a view above of Cape Reinga, at the very top of the North Island of New Zealand (setting off on a tandem tour 2000 miles to bluff at the other end of NZ), the following links will take you to an eclectic selection of articles and resources, mostly Mark’s own but some in the shape of useful and more general background information.

 Hoffman Process Magazine article on the T-Word- August 2016.
 At Braynework, we’re great fans of the Hoffman Process residential programme for personal change, and both work with clients who’ve done the Process and recommend it to those who haven’t yet.
 This is Mark’s article explaining a bit about the background to how childhood trauma can impact our emotional wellbeing as adults, and what can be done to shift it.

 EMDR and the Transpersonal – EMDR Now January 2017.
 Mark’s article for the house journal of the EMDR Association UK & Ireland on the magic of EMDR when used with creative imagination and flair.
 Which is how we approach this work.

-Journalists and Media Professionals’ Attitudes to PTSD and Help-Seeking.
-Nov 2009.
+Journalists and mental health Nov 2009.
 With Neil Greenberg, Matthew Gould and Vicky Langston in Journal of Mental Health.

 From Our Own Correspondent, BBC, September 2001, on journalism and psychotherapy.
 A seminal piece setting out the agenda for trauma awareness in journalism, after which Mark went on to lead the introduction of trauma training and support at the BBC.